bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 8. Navigate *into* the folder containing all of projects files.
 9. Type or copy/paste command: __cd SPR_Create_Dotmatics_ADLP_File__

-## Create new Conda Environment and Install SPR to ADLP script dependencies.
+### Create new Conda environment and install SPR to ADLP script dependencies.

-1. Create a new Python Conda environment.
-    - Navigate to terminal.
+ 1. Navigate to terminal.
-    - Make sure you are in the SPR_Create_Dotmatics_ADLP_File file folder.
+ 2. Make sure you are in the SPR_Create_Dotmatics_ADLP_File file folder.
-        - If your not sure type command: cd ~
+    - If your are not sure type command: cd ~
     - Press 'enter'
     - Type or copy/paste command: __cd PythonProjects__
     - Type or copy/paste command: __cd SPR_Create_Dotmatics_ADLP_File__
+ 3. Create and activate Conda Environment
     - Type or copy/paste command: __conda env create --file SRP_ADLP_env.txt__
     - Type or copy/paste command: __source activate SPR_ADLP_env__

+## Create SPR setup file for dose response experiment

+## Create ADLP upload file from Biacore dose response affinity experiment.

+1. Create both affinity as well as kinetic analysis of the data in the SPR evaluation software.
+2. Export both affinity as well as kinetic analysis.
+    - Click on *affinity analysis* under 'Screening'
+        - Right click on the sensorgram thumbnails and select 'Export All Graphs And Table'.
+            - Save one Biacore hard drive.
+      Click on *kinetic analysis* under 'Screening'.
+        - Right click on the sensorgram thumbnails and select 'Export All Graphs And Table'
+            - Save on Biacore hard drive.
+3. Transfer both folders from 2. above to SPR image export folder on flynn.
+    - tdts_users/Informatics and computational research/SPR_Image_import/year_month
+4. Navigate back the the Biacore evaluation software.
+5. Export the 'Report Point Table'
+    - Click on Report Point Table' under the Report Point Section.
+    - Click File --> Export --> Results To Excel
+    - Save this file either on flynn or on your hard drive.
+6. Navigate to the following folder using finder:
+    - /Users/user_name/PythonProjects/SPR_Create_Dotmatics_ADLP_File/Example Files
+    - Copy the Config.txt file to another location on your hard drive.
+    - Open the Config.txt and replace all the paths as well as variables with those for your experiment.
+    - __Trick:__ To copy file or folder paths, right click on the file or folder and hold the option key.
+Next, select Copy "File Name" as Pathname.